 When the regime needs more cash, one of the things that they often do, is to open up the country to tourism.

-They have the Arirang Festival periodically and it is worth experiencing.
-They have the largest stadium in the world in North Korea and the government brings in children and adults to do a huge gymnastic performance.
+The country puts on the giant Arirang Festival periodically and it is worth experiencing.
+The North Koreans have the largest stadium in the world and the government brings in children and adults to do a huge gymnastic performance.
 You can see it on the internet at the DPRK web site, or just google it.

 DPRK is the Democratic People’s Republic of Korea.
 It took two years to get thirteen people together who wanted to go to both North and South Korea.